kubukoz/scala-kafka-cqrs-es/README.md

 	./applications/notifications/target/universal/stage/bin/notifications
 	```

 3. Use swagger to call application endpoints.
-All apps expose a Swagger UI at `/swagger`.
+All apps expose a Swagger UI at `/swagger`. (pending)